Dixon Edwards

-Dixon Voldean Edwards, III (born March 25, 1968) is a former American football linebacker in the National Football League for the Dallas Cowboys and Minnesota Vikings.
-He played college football at Michigan State University.
+Dixon Voldean Edwards, III (born March 25, 1968) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys and Minnesota Vikings.
+He played college football for the Michigan State Spartans.

-Early years
+Early life

 Edwards attended Aiken High School in Cincinnati, Ohio, where he earned All-district honors as a tight end and defensive tackle.

-He accepted a football scholarship from Michigan State University.
+He accepted a football scholarship from Michigan State University, where he studied Construction Management.
 He was a backup during his first 2 seasons.

 As a junior in 1989, in his first season as a starter at weakside linebacker, he finished second on the team in tackles (111) to All-American Percy Snow and tied for the team lead in tackles for loss (11), earning an All-Big Ten honorable-mention.
 He had 14 tackles against the University of Miami, 13 against the University of Michigan and 14 against the University of Iowa.

 As a senior, he had 112 tackles (7 for loss), 2 sacks, one pass defensed, 2 forced fumbles and 2 fumble recoveries.
 Edwards led the Spartans with a single-game career-high 16 tackles in their upset of then-No. 1 ranked University of Michigan.
 He earned second-team All-Big Ten honors at the end of the year.

 During his college career, he registered 254 career tackles, 18 tackles for loss, 4 passes defensed and 4 sacks, while helping the Spartans to a 31-14-1 record, two Big Ten titles and a 3-1 bowl game record (including the 1988 Rose Bowl win).